 - Migrating the application to the cloud or scaling large in the future: It makes it easier to scale as per the increase in service demand by the users.
 It handles scalp up and scales down the process of the application with ease.
 You can easily deploy a new application or migrating the existing one without any infrastructure issues related to another application.

 - Utilizing the benefits of multiple network protocols: ESB usage FTP, HTTP, JMS internet transfer protocols to ensure secure transmission of data from one application to another.

-- Message routing feasibility: ESB also transmits messages between the applications and ensure smooth communication network.
-The message header, body and message content can be transmitted from one end to another in this ecosystem.
+- Message routing feasibility: ESB also transmits messages between the applications and ensure a smooth communication network.
+The message header, body, and message content can be transmitted from one end to another in this ecosystem.

 - Consumption and Composition: It is useful when if you need to publish services with composition and consumption.

 [Related blog: Differences between Dell Boomi and MuleSoft]